BrendaMichelle/js-dom-mini-challenge/README.md

 Using the `traveler` object, update the DOM to show the traveler's *name*, *nickname*, and *photo* in the appropriate places.
 For the `<img>` tag, make sure to update the `src` attribute *and* the `alt` attribute (it's important for accessibility).

 **YOUR NOTES**

 ```
+I copied the profile block of code and used innerHTML to generalize the elements inside using ${} to interpolate the tags of each element

 ```
 ___________